Clearing and adjustment at Norwich University of the Arts

 Do I need a portfolio?

-We review portfolios for all of our applicants.
+We review portfolios for all of our courses except BSc (Hons) Games Development.
 Whether you’re an artist, programmer, architect, designer, practitioner or marker, we want to see your work!

 Start preparing an online portfolio with examples of your work ready to show us before you call us.
 You can submit this to us by emailing email@example.com then we will be able to talk through your work with you.